 - Determined by the Services to Students with Disability (SSWD) Counselors/Specialists and/or Directors.

 - Concerns regarding eligibility and the process or provision of accommodations should be discussed initially with the SSWD Counselor/Specialist.
 If unresolved, the student can meet with a Director of SSWD.
-Students who wish to appeal above the Director level can be referred to campus administrative staff who oversee the specific area of concern (refer to the Academic Program Access for Students with Disabilities policy).
+Students who wish to appeal above the Director level can be referred to William Bishop, Office of Equal Opportunity.

 2. Criteria for Receiving Materials in Alternative Format

 - Student must be currently enrolled (not on the waitlist) and/or finishing an incomplete in the course for which they are requesting alternative media.